mpanighetti/dnd5e-classes/README.md

 ## Compatibility

 This content was written to be compatible with Dungeons & Dragons 5th Edition.
-It makes the following modifications from _Systems Reference Document 5.1_:
+It makes the following modifications from _Systems Reference Document 5.1_ and _5.2_:

+- To ensure compatibility with characters created using either _Systems Reference Document 5.1_ or _5.2_, base-level class and subclass features in this document do not include a level requirement.
+You gain such features as soon as you select the corresponding class or subclass.
 - "Species" is used in place of "race".
 "Ancestry" or "variant" is used in place of "subrace".
 - This document uses new traits called **Condition Resistance** and **Condition Vulnerability**.
 Resistance to a condition means that a creature has Advantage on Saving Throws made to resist that condition, and vulnerability to a condition means that a creature has Disadvantage on such Saving Throws.
 - Damage and condition resistance, vulnerability, and immunity are now grouped together as **Resistances**, **Vulnerabilities**, and **Immunities** respectively.